rakeshnarvaneni1993/Learning-Node-JS/Readme.md

-This branch explains the usage of callback functions using google and weather APIs
+This branch explains the usage of Promises using google and weather APIs

 Instructions to use: